 - Assist in the preliminary reviews of the quality and completeness of documentation of proposals and request additional information from applicants as directed;

 - Prepare necessary internal paperwork to ensure timely payment of grants; produce pro-forma financial reports on grant spending;

 - Track and monitor consultancy payments;

 - Attend and observe strategy meetings with program staff in order to take notes and complete routine documentation;

 - Assist in compiling, editing, and drafting program material, including updates to the Open Society website;

 - Perform research and assist with special projects as requested;

 - Travel may be required.

-- Bachelor’s degree from a four-year college or university and two to three years of relevant experience and/or training, or equivalent combination of education and experience;
+- Bachelor’s degree from a four-year college or university and minimum of two to three years of relevant experience and/or training, or equivalent combination of education and experience;

-- Show discretion and ability to handle confidential and sensitive issues;
+- Show discretion and ability to handle confidential issues;

-- High level of self-motivation and at ease working independently;
+- High level of self-motivation and at ease working independently when necessary;

-- Flexibility and willingness to work simultaneously and independently on a wide range of tasks and projects and ability to prioritize tasks;
+- Flexibility and willingness to work simultaneously on a wide range of tasks and projects and ability to prioritize tasks;

-- Pleasant, diplomatic manner and disposition in interacting with senior management and co-workers;
+- Pleasant, diplomatic manner and disposition in interacting with senior management, co-workers, and the general public.

-Please email resume and cover letter with salary requirements before December 31, 2013, to: email@example.com.
-Include job code in subject line: PA-Nepal.
+Please email resume and cover letter with salary requirements before March 14, 2014, to: firstname.lastname@example.org.
+Include job code in subject line: PA-SEAI.